behu-kea/first-semester-java/topics/04 - oop/interfaces.md

 ## Abstract class

 An abstract class is a class that can not be instantiated!
+Let's take an example with `Animal`.
+Animal is an abstract category. making a `new Animal` does not make sense.
+Because we want animals like `Elephant`, `Cat` or `Dog`.
+You have to be a specific animal and not just an `Animal`.
+In this case we can use abstract classes because instantiating `Animal` does not make sense.

-It can contain both attributes and method with the method implementation.
+Abstract classes can contain both attributes and method with the method implementation.
 But no instantiation!

 ```java
 abstract class Animal {